electron/website/docs/latest/tutorial/tutorial-4-adding-features.md

 ## Other integrations and How to's

-To help you with more advance topics and deeper OS integration, we have created some tutorials.
+To help you with more advanced topics and deeper OS integration, we have created some tutorials.
 You can access them by clicking the links below:

 - [OS Integration]: How to make your application feel more integrated with the Operating